himotoyoshi/fortio-namelist/README.md

           :
     }

+The group and variable names are converted to lowercase Symbol objects and stored as keys in the hash.
 The value can be Ruby's String, Integer, Float, Complex, TrueClass, or FalseClass objects, depending on the literal in the namelist.
 In the case that the value is an array, it will be expressed as an Array in Ruby.
+We chose symbol as the key of the hash object because it is thought to be compatible with the pattern matching introduced in Ruby 2.7.

 Example: